bcherb2/ffdash/README.md

 ### Why VP9?

 VP9 delivers 20-50% smaller files than H.264 at equivalent quality.
 It's open-source, royalty-free, and natively supported by YouTube, all modern browsers, and media servers like Plex and Jellyfin.
-Considering support for AV1 in the future.
+Will support for AV1 in the future.

 ## Prerequisites